sscovil/learn-to-code/README.md

 of this writing.
 Doing so will also automatically install Node Package Manager ([NPM]) v6.x, which will be used to install other libraries we will use.

+### About version numbers

-> **About version numbers:** You will often see software version numbers like `14.16.1`, `14.x`, or `>=14` and you may
-> be confused by it.
-Most modern frameworks and libraries use a version format standard known as [semantic versioning],
-> sometimes abbreviated 'semver', where the numbers represent `major.minor.patch` releases.
-Bug fixes that do not affect
-> the way the software is used will increment the `patch` version.
-Backwards-compatible additions and changes will
-> increment the `minor` version.
+You will often see software version numbers like `14.16.1`, `14.x`, or `>=14` and you may be confused by it.
+Most modern frameworks and libraries use a version format standard known as [semantic versioning], sometimes abbreviated 'semver', where the numbers represent `major.minor.patch` releases.
+Bug fixes that do not affect the way the software is used will increment the `patch` version.
+Backwards-compatible additions and changes will increment the `minor` version.
 Backwards-incompatible or breaking changes will increment the major version.

-This is
-> important to consider when upgrading the frameworks or libraries you use in your applications.
-It is also important to
+This is important to consider when upgrading the frameworks or libraries you use in your applications.
+If your application was written for [Node.js] v14.x, it should continue to work with any `minor` or `patch` version upgrade, but there is a chance something will break with a `major` version upgrade.
+Reliable frameworks and libraries will maintain a detailed [changelog] (ex: [Node.js changelog]).

-> be sure you are reading the documentation for the correct version of any software you are using!
+It is also important to be sure you are reading the documentation for the correct version of any software you are using!

 ## 8. Initialize a [Node.js] package by creating a [package.json] file